 Early this week while we were photographing Lisbon I started to feel overwhelmed by the hordes of tourists.
-The air felt dry and thick, the bus was crowded and the AC was off.
+The air felt dry and thick, the bus was crowded, and the AC was off.
 These days, the “real” independent traveler takes the public transportation like the locals do because THAT’S what a traveler does.
 They endure the long queues for the bus or the tram, check the time nervously and even complain about the delays — under the illusion that they, as the locals, have to be somewhere fast and have no time to waste.
-I wanted to peer out the window and shout another bus number that took an alternative route to the same place, but I was too tired to even explain it.
+I wanted to peer out the window and shout another bus number that took an alternative route to the same place, but I was too tired even to explain it.

 You know what?
 Your travel isn’t less valuable if you choose to rent a taxi for the day or book a guided tour.